Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Introduction

 One topic receiving enduring interest is the many-body effects in ultracold atomic systems, particularly the coherence between particles in the superfluid phase and its loss in the Mott-insulator phase of a lattice system.
-The transition between these two phases was first realized by controlling an optical lattice potential in cold-atom systems in three~\cite{greiner02} and two dimensions~\cite{spielman07,kato08}, respectively.
-A similar transition can also be realized through the coupling to an optical cavity as sketched in Fig.~\ref{fig:schematics}.
-Driven by an external laser and with cavity-mediated interactions, effectively two-dimensional Bose-Einstein condensates (BECs) can self-organize into a superlattice~\cite{baumann10}.
-As the drive increases, a transition between a self-organized superfluid (SSF) phase and a self-organized Mott-insulator (SMI) phase is observed experimentally~\cite{klinder15,landig16} and investigated theoretically~\cite{li13,bakhtiari15,axel162,lin19,lin202}.
-This transition stems from a combination of the short-range interaction due to $s$-wave scattering between the atoms and the infinite-range interaction mediated by the cavity.
-The cavity-BEC system can thus reproduce a quantum-optical version of the Bose-Hubbard model.
+The transition between these two phases is driven by the competition of the tunneling processes and the on-site interactions, and was first realized by controlling an optical lattice potential in cold-atom systems in three~\cite{greiner02} and two dimensions~\cite{spielman07,kato08}, respectively.
+This transition can also be realized in a system as sketched in Fig.~\ref{fig:schematics}, where the optical potential is self-organized due to the coupling of atoms to an optical cavity.
+Driven by an external laser and with cavity-mediated interactions, effectively two-dimensional Bose-Einstein condensates (BECs) can self-organize into a lattice~\cite{baumann10}.
+As the drive increases, a transition between a self-organized superfluid (SSF) phase and a self-organized Mott-insulator (SMI) phase has been observed experimentally~\cite{klinder15,landig16} and investigated theoretically~\cite{li13,bakhtiari15,axel162,lin19,lin202}.
+This transition stems from a combination of the short-range interaction due to $s$-wave scattering between the atoms and the infinite-range interaction mediated by the cavity~\cite{vaidya18,chen20}.
+The cavity-BEC system thus realizes a quantum-optical version of the Bose-Hubbard model, which is characterized by a global infinite-range interaction between any pair of lattice sites~\cite{dogra16,landig16,chiocchetta20}.

-Hitherto, a direct quantitative comparison between experiment and theory on the SSF--SMI transition has not been presented because of the enormous computational effort required, although it is crucial for future applications.
-For example, machine learning techniques have recently been applied onto various physical systems~\cite{nieuwenburg17,schaefer19,arnold20,dangelo20,ahmed20}, including ultracold atomic systems~\cite{rem19,lode20}.
-However, it requires a mass amount of data which is far from the capability of experimental measurement.
-In contrary, quantitative numerical simulations are suitable for this task due to its more precise tunability of system parameters and its shorter time scale in data collection.
+Hitherto, a direct quantitative comparison between experiment and theory on the SSF--SMI transition has not been presented because of the enormous computational effort required.
+However, this comparison is crucial for future applications like machine learning techniques, which have recently been applied onto various physical systems~\cite{nieuwenburg17,schaefer19,arnold20,dangelo20,ahmed20}, including ultracold atomic systems~\cite{rem19,lode20,valenti21}.
+Because of their exact control of system parameters and their shorter time scale in data collection, quantitative numerical simulations provide complementary access to data for the training of neural networks for experimental systems.